ibm-cloud-docs/event-notifications/en-destination-huawei.md

 ## Create a Huawei Push Destination
 {: #en-create-destination-huawei}

-To create a Huawei push destination, perform the following steps:
+To create a Huawei Push Destination, perform the following steps:

 1. Login to your {{site.data.keyword.cloud_notm}} account.